 Blowers began to write books in 1970.
 He has produced fifteen titles, mostly about cricket and most of them were easily resistible!
 The one he wrote about The Kerry Packer invasion of the cricket scene in Australia, The Packer Affair, was a success and so too was his autobiography, A Thirst for Life.
-The last book he has so far written, Cricket's Great Entertainers, was another that sold well.

 Although cricket inevitably forms a part of these shows, they are really more about the extraordinary life he has led and the fascinating people he has bumped into along the way.
 His family name was of course pinched by Ian Fleming for the name of one of his chief villains in the Bond books, Ernst Stavros Blofeld.
 He met Fleming who introduced him to Noel Coward at a lunch party in Jamaica.
-Coward became a friend man Blowers tells some highly amusing stories about him.
+Coward became a friend and Blowers tells some highly amusing stories about him.

 Clive Dunn, aka Corporal Jones in Dad's Army, is another friend and there are some splendid stories here too.
 Blowers also does his share of after dinner speeches, his distinctive voice has been used for a number of radio and television commercials, and he does some work for David Folb who founded The Lashings World XI especially on the beautiful ground of the Emirates Palace hotel in Abu Dhabi where they go on a short tour each year., Blowers has led a varied, entertaining and extremely full life.